Refer to the Blender Render page for general baking guidelines

 - If color is not selected, you get the direct and/or indirect contributions in grayscale.

-- If color and either direct or indirect is selected you get the direct and/or indirect contributions colored.
+- If color and either direct or indirect are selected, you get the direct and/or indirect contributions colored.

 - Baked result is extended this many pixels beyond the border of each UV “island,” to soften seams in the texture.